Taranom and Sharifa: What Happened to the Afghan Activists?

 Sharifa, who came from a deeply conservative family, faced immense pressure to conform to traditional gender roles.
 Her family’s expectations were clear: they wanted her to stay silent, obey the rules, and stay at home, following the established norms for women in Afghan society.
 However, despite these expectations, Sharifa’s inner resistance began to rise.
 Driven by a sense of duty to the future of her country, Sharifa started participating in protests, joining women’s groups that demanded their rights and freedom.
 One of the most notable groups she became involved with was led by Dr. Zahra Mohammadi, a prominent dentist and activist.
 Sharifa’s activism was not without its risks.
 In the face of increasing repression, arrests, and reports of abductions of activists and protesters, Sharifa’s actions came with a constant, looming threat.

 On the other hand, Taranom, an activist and vocal advocate for women’s rights, saw the writing on the wall.
-She understood the magnitude of what the return of the Taliban meant for her and for the future of Afghan women.
+She understood the magnitude of what the return of the Taliban meant for her and the future of Afghan women.
 Fearing for her life and knowing she had to escape to continue her work in a safer environment, she made the decision to flee Kabul.
 She headed to the airport, where she joined many others hoping to leave the country.
-Taranom sat on the tarmac for hours, witnessing the chaos and desperation around her, but despite her best efforts, she was unable to secure a way out.
+Taranom sat on the tarmac for hours, witnessing the chaos and desperation around her.
+Unfortunately, despite her best efforts, she was unable to secure a way out.

 Taranom